bzminer/bzminer/README.md

                               Lock the memory clock for devices (in mhz), separated by a space.
 Overrides oc_memory_clock.
   --oc_mem_tweak INT          gddr5x memory tweak.
 0-4, 0 = disabled, 1-4 = timing, higher = faster.
 May need to reduce overclocks.
   --oc_unlock_clocks          Unlock the core and memory clocks.
 Will not mine (same as --devices argument).
+  --oc_reset_all              Completely reset oc on all devices.
+Requires admin/root
   ```

   ![image](https://user-images.githubusercontent.com/83083846/147267767-29a8f092-694f-40f0-acb9-bb01fceba41d.png)